RSI Parents and Community,

 Support for Virtual Students

-HSE food services has announced that all HSE students will be offered free breakfast and lunch through the end of the 20-21 school year.
+All parents received recent communication from the HSE food services that this first semester all HSE students will be offered free breakfast and lunch.
 No paperwork is required.
 Students will simply select their food options and eat.
+If you've already paid into your account that money will be awaiting 2nd semester purchases when normal pricing returns.
 If you have questions please feel free to call the school and ask for the cafe manager.
 The link to the lunch menu is also included https://www.hseschools.org/HSE/media/HSE-District-Documents/food/5-12-MENU-P2_9-10.pdf

 Stay connected - follow us on Twitter @hsefoodservices and @RSICafeRJH